Connect using EC2 Instance Connect - Amazon Elastic Compute Cloud

 • Requirements for key pairs

-• When connecting to an instance that only has private IP addresses, the local computer from which you are initiating the SSH session must have connectivity to the EC2 Instance Connect service endpoint (to push your SSH public key to the instance) as well as network connectivity to the instance's private IP address to establish the SSH session.
+• When connecting to an instance that has only private IP addresses, the local computer from which you are initiating the SSH session must have connectivity to the EC2 Instance Connect service endpoint (to push your SSH public key to the instance) as well as network connectivity to the instance's private IP address to establish the SSH session.
 The EC2 Instance Connect service endpoint is reachable over the internet or over an Amazon Direct Connect public virtual interface.
 To connect to the instance's private IP address, you can leverage services such as Amazon Direct Connect, Amazon Site-to-Site VPN, or VPC peering.

 To connect to your instance using your own key and any SSH client